The Film4Climate initiative is dedicated to greening the silver screen.

-Our initiative to green the film industry has a dual purpose: To reduce the environmental impact of film production—making a movie, especially a blockbuster, produces massive amounts of greenhouse gas emissions; and to spread climate change messages through cinema.
-Messages woven in an engrossing story on the big screen changes minds, and hearts.
+Our initiative to green the film industry has a dual purpose: To reduce the environmental impact of film production - making a movie, especially a blockbuster, produces massive amounts of greenhouse gas emissions; and to spread climate change messages through cinema.
+Messages are woven into an engrossing story on the big screen changes minds, and hearts.
 The objective is two-fold:

 Unify the film industry under one globally recognized standard for sustainable productions

 Develop a global commitment from industry signatories who pledge to meet the standard, reduce the environmental impact, and participate in encouraging climate change awareness and action